WHY BYZANTINE CATHOLIC?

-We have been attending Eastern Catholic parishes since 2006, and we love the rich, vibrant heritage of our Faith.
-The Eastern Catholic Church recognizes the importance of both the body and the soul and the relationship between them.
+The founders & directors of the school embraced the Eastern Catholic Church in 2006 and love the rich, vibrant heritage found here.
+The Eastern Liturgy recognizes the importance of the roles that both the body and the soul have to play.
 It is a visceral, experiential way of life which emphasizes beauty, mystery, and a poetic knowledge of the Faith.
 This aligns beautifully with the educational philosophies of Maria Montessori and John Senior, who were both Catholic themselves.

 YES, WE ARE IN COMMUNION WITH ROME